sabtain93/RB_109/Local_variable_scope.md

  ## local varibale scope w.r.t method invocation with blocks

 Ruby blocks `{..}` or `do..end` create a new scope for local variables.
 The scope created by block followed by a method invocation is an inner scope.
 A local varibale scope is determined by where it is intialized.
-So the key point is that a local varibale initialized in an outer scope cannot be accessed in an inner scope but not the other way around.
+So the key point is that a local varibale initialized in an outer scope can be accessed in an inner scope but not the other way around.

 Eg: outer scope local variables can be accessed by inner scope
 ```ruby